Orbitaliant/CODDM-CPs/README.md

 ## 🙌 Citation

 If you use this code in your research, please cite it appropriately.
-A citation format (BibTeX or otherwise) can be added here once the work is published.
+A citation format (BibTeX or otherwise) will be added here once the work is published.